The murmur of a cool stream,

 The yarn is an interesting mixture as it combines two very different fibres.
 The cotton brings a crispness to the mix which emphasises the lines and curves in the pattern.
 However, a stole or shawl needs some gentle warmth if it is going to help keep you warm after the sun goes down, and this is provided by the merino wool in the blend.
 It makes a perfect combination for a summer wrap.

-For more details on the FFCT (Feather and Fan, Cables and Tulips) pattern, please see my my website.
+For more details about the FFCT (Feather and Fan, Cables and Tulips) pattern, please click here.

 Previous Blogpost: FFCT Wrap (Feather and Fan, Cables and Tulips)